rsmusllp/king-phisher/INSTALL.md

 ### Server on Ubuntu 13.04 / 13.10 / 14.04
 1. Install the King-Phisher Server: ```sudo python server-setup.py build && sudo python server-setup.py install```
 1. Install the King-Phisher Service file: ```sudo cp data/server/service_files/king-phisher.conf /etc/init/```
-1. Open server.conf.txt with a text editor and change the "web_root" field to the location where you want to serve your phishing website html files.
-Save the file as ```/etc/king-phisher.conf```.
+1. Open data/server/king_phisher/server_config.yml with a text editor and change the "web_root" field to the location where you want to serve your phishing website html files.
+Save the file as ```/etc/king-phisher.yml```.
 1. Run ```sudo start king-phisher```